Cloud-SPAN logo. Cloud-SPAN logo.

 Normalising abundances

-To normalise our data we can use the following command:
+To normalise our data we can use the humann_renorm_table command, with the following options:

 Code